How to Create the Systems Thinking Diagrams

 7- Cause and effect are not closely related in time and space

-8- Small changes can produce big results—but the areas of highest leverage are often the least obvious
+8- Small changes can produce big results—but the areas of the highest leverage are often the least obvious

 9- You can have your cake and eat it too — but not all at once.
 The systems thinking method teaches us that we need to look at the big picture.
 We can provide a complete solution that accomplishes all of the required goals if we consider achieving these solutions based on a determined timeline.

 10- Dividing an elephant in half does not produce two small elephants.
-The problems need to be seen as a whole rather than individual parts.
+The problems need to be seen as a whole rather than as individual parts.

 Structure of the Systems Thinking Diagrams